marcorensch/nxd-manuals/docs/widgetsbox/intro.md

 Exposer Module and yes there are some similarities.
 So why did we create a new Module?
 Well, we wanted to create a Module that is easier to use and has a more intuitive interface.
 So we created WidgetsBox.

+## But if WidgetsBox is so good, why does Exposer continue to be developed?

+In fact, it was intended that WidgetsBox will be the successor of Exposer.
+But we realized that Exposer has so much more to offer that we can't implement in WidgetsBox in this "simple" way as it is intended for WidgetsBox.
+So we decided to keep Exposer as it is and to develop WidgetsBox as a new Module.
+So you can use both Modules and decide which one fits your needs best.
+WdigetsBox might be easier to start with, but Exposer has more features and But Exposer includes more features and more flexibility, but is also more complex to use.